 What’s the safest default?

 Bag tightly → trash.
-Keep odor down with ventilation and routine (see Odor Control).
+Keep odor down with ventilation and routine (see odor control).

 Is there a way to cut plastic?